 Key dates

-| Date | Event | |------|-------| | August 2023 | SAVE Plan launched, replacing REPAYE | | June 2024 | Lawsuit filed challenging SAVE | | July 2024 | 8th Circuit injunction blocks SAVE | | July 2024 | Administrative forbearance begins for enrolled borrowers | | April 2026 | Injunction remains in effect |
+| Date | Event | |------|-------| | August 2023 | SAVE Plan launched, replacing REPAYE | | June 2024 | Lawsuit filed challenging SAVE | | July 2024 | 8th Circuit injunction blocks SAVE | | July 2024 | Administrative forbearance begins for enrolled borrowers | | March 27, 2026 | Department of Education announces SAVE transition guidance | | July 1, 2026 | Servicer notices begin; RAP and the Tiered Standard Plan become available |

 Sources

-- StudentAid.gov: SAVE Plan information
+- StudentAid.gov: IDR court actions and SAVE Plan information

 - Department of Education: SAVE Plan regulations